-Some types of brain tumour haveare tested for gene changes.
+Some types of brain tumour are tested for gene changes.
 This is called testing for biomarkers or testing for molecular markers.

-Treatments for brain tumours include surgery, radiotherapy and chemotherapy.
+Treatments for a brain tumour include surgery, radiotherapy and chemotherapy.
 You may have a combination of treatments.
 Your treatment depends on:

 - the size and position of the tumour

 - the type and grade of the tumour

 - any biomarkers you have